civicrm/civicrm-dev-docs/docs/extensions/civix.md

     You can safely re-run this command after you make changes to your XML schema definition.
 But if your schema changes require database migrations for existing installations, then you'll need to write a migration manually in addition to re-generating your boilerplate.

-1. Generate a da
+1. Generate a database upgrader.
-tabase upgrader.

     ```bash
      civix generate:upgrader